jomnius/carthage_dep/README.md

 You are developing an iOS application, which uses several frameworks.
 Both application and frameworks handle their dependencies using [Carthage](https://github.com/Carthage/Carthage).

-When one framework is developed stand-alone, it uses its own dependencies.
-When framework is embedded into application, application should link all framework dependencies.
+When a framework is developed stand-alone, it uses its own dependencies defined in Cartfile and Cartfile.private.
+When that framework is embedded into an application, the application has to embed all framework dependencies.

 ## Problem

-There is a possibility that application uses same dependencies, even without frameworks.
-There is a possibility that application uses different version than needed by framework.
-There is a possibility that application embeds several frameworks, which depends on several dependencies, which depend on several dependencies.
+There is a possibility that application already uses same dependencies as framework and that those are different versions.
+When application, or a dependency, uses several other frameworks, the possibility of version conflicts multiplies.

+When you're developing a feature in application and/or framework locally, using Cartfile references to a branch at git server or to a local folder, you can check, if there are any other frameworks that need to refer to the new code, too.

+These can cause compile problems or runtime crashes.

-## Not a Solution
+## Solution

-To make this potential dependency spiderweb more visual, I wrote a python script to find and parse either `Cartfile` and `Cartfile.private` or `Cartfile.resolved` contents from a folder and its subfolders and generate a [GraphViz](https://graphviz.gitlab.io/download/) compatible DOT graph file.
+To make these dependencies more visual, python script `carthage_dep` finds and parses EITHER `Cartfile` and `Cartfile.private` OR `Cartfile.resolved` contents from a folder and its subfolders and generates a [GraphViz](https://graphviz.gitlab.io/download/) compatible DOT graph file.

-This doesn't help much, but at least should make it easier to discover multiple different version number references to the same dependency.
+This should make it easier to discover version number conflicts between dependencies.
+This also gives a rough idea of overall application dependency graph.

 ## How to use

 ```
-project/
+project_root/
 ├── application/
 ├── framework_a/
 └── framework_b/